July 17, 1931:

 William Balch was appointed as the sixteenth chief of the Westfield Volunteer Fire Department.
 Darrell Ponzio was appointed as Deputy Chief and Joe Passamano, Jr. was appointed as Assistant Chief.

 Scott Kotowski replaced DJ Zordan in the Fire Marshal's office.
 Josh Leary was hired by the District to fill Scott Kotowski's position as Firefighter/EMT.
-Phil Coco is appointed as Deputy Fire Marshal.
+Phil Coco was appointed as Deputy Fire Marshal.
 A committee was established to create specifications for the replacement of Westfield 5 (Engine).
+All units that respond to medical emergencies were outfitted with new suction units.